endulum/groves/README.md

 - - "No posts, make a post!"
 - [ ] info tooltips for comm creation fields
 - [ ] page titles
+- [ ] have single-button form errors show up as toasts